alisouzr/alisouzr/README.md

 Hello, I'm Aliny! 🇧🇷
 <br>
  Bachelor’s student in Computer Science  <br>
- Full-Stack Developer =)
+ Full-Stack Developer =) <br>
- My focus on 2023 is Learning more about Python and things about the world Back-end, like API
+ My focus on 2023 is Learning more about Python and things about the world of Back-end, like API
 </h3>
 <hr>